vikasmahto99/Portfolio/README.md

-# Vikas's Personal Portfolio
+#  Personal Portfolio

-Welcome to my portfolio!
-Here, you can explore my projects, skills, and achievements as a computer science student and developer.
+Welcome to my professional portfolio.
+This repository showcases my skills, projects, and achievements as a computer science student and developer.

 ## About Me

-I am Vikas, a dedicated computer science student and a versatile developer skilled in HTML, CSS, JavaScript, React.js, and various modern frameworks.
-My passion lies in creating innovative solutions and continuously learning new technologies.
+I am Vikas, a computer science student with a strong foundation in web development and a passion for continuous learning.
+My expertise includes HTML, CSS, JavaScript, React.js, and various modern frameworks.
+I am dedicated to developing innovative solutions and keeping up with industry trends.

 ## Projects